lemocla/neon-hangman/README.md

        The hidden word is randomly generated as follows:
        - **Selected category -> dictionary:**
          The "dictionary" category will fetch a random word from wordsApi according to the level selected.
-The level are set according the words' zipf frequency.
+The level are set according the words' [zipf](https://simple.wikipedia.org/wiki/Zipf%27s_law) frequency.
        - **Selected category -> animals, food and transport:**
          These categories will fetch a random word from the local words list according to the level selected.
          The levels have been defined within the list.

-       In addition a limit on the number of characters in a word has been set according to the width of the word container, so that the words are displayed in a user friendly way at all times.
+       In addition, a limit on the number of characters in a word has been set according to the width of the word container, so that the words are displayed in a user friendly way at all times.

        **Hint**

        This is an additional feature that gives users clues about the hidden word.
-The clue will toggle when the lightbulb is clicked and will be displayed by default for a few seconds before closing again, saving the users the additional task of closing the modal whilst concentrating on finding the hidden word.
+The clue will toggle when the lightbulb is clicked and, by default, will be displayed for a few seconds before closing again, saving the users the additional task of closing the modal whilst concentrating on finding the hidden word.

        For words generated via the API, hints will be generated at random from a collection of definitions for that word (as some definitions may appear quite odd).